How Cold Weather Affects Varicose Veins

 Winter’s here and it’s a time for chilly mornings, warm drinks, and layers of comfy clothing.
-But while most of us are primarily focused on avoiding a dreaded cold or flu over winter, the colder weather can impact on a range of other health conditions in our bodies, including varicose veins.
+But while most of us are primarily focused on avoiding a dreaded cold or flu over winter, cold weather can affect varicose veins amongst a range of other health conditions in our bodies.

 Varicose veins are big, twisted veins that sit near the surface of the skin.
 They mostly develop in legs, and can cause painful symptoms such as aching, throbbing and even bleeding.